Availability: Undetermined - Enquiries?

 Digital Capture; Compressed RAW (NEF) format; ISO 200.

 RAW Conversion, including first-pass sharpening, using Phase One's C1 Pro 5.0.2.
 Three raw conversions at different exposure settings to balance final exposure.
-Raw conversions at -0.2 stops (to retrieve highlights in rapids) through to +1.3 stops (to retrieve shadow detail on portions of the wolf).
+Raw conversions at -0.8 stops (to reduce brightness of foreground and background rocks) through to +0.67 stops (to retrieve shadow detail on portions of the wolf).

 All further digital correction on 16-bit TIFF file using Adobe's Photoshop CS4 and Light Craft's LightZone 3.8.5.
 Photoshop adjustments included compositing (layer and masking) of 3 exposure variants, selective colour saturation and desaturation, and selective sharpening for web output.
 Final tone tweaking and adjustments using the Tonemapper/Re-light tool of LightZone.